AnalystScope

 29.0%

 Why this level: This is AnalystScope's base-case margin view, not a promise of straight-line expansion.
-It keeps year-five margins close to today's normalized operating margin (29.4%), which implies the current margin structure is broadly durable.
+It keeps year-five margins close to today's model-base operating margin (27.8%), which implies the current margin structure is broadly durable.
 Margin input normalizes content amortization swings and quarter-specific release cadence.

 How to read the assumptions and sensitivities